dutchcoders/marija/README.md

 * additionally you can add the date field you want to use for the histogram
 * and add some normalizations (eg removing part of the identifier) using regular expressions

-You're all setup now, just type your queries.
+You're all setup now, just type your queries and start exploring your data.

 ## Features